ronin-rb/ronin/man/ronin-exec.1.md

   Specifies the home directory of the user.
 Ronin will search for the `.ronin` configuration directory within the home directory.

-EDITOR
-  Specifies the editor to use when invoking the `!edit` console command.

-VERBOSE
-  Enables verbose output within the Ronin Console.

-DEBUG
-  Enables verbose debugging output.

 ## AUTHOR

 Postmodern <postmodern.mod3@gmail.com>